janick/WT32-SqLn/README.md

 That port is only for suppling power.
 You *HAVE TO* use the serial port and trigger the programming mode using EN and GPIO0.
 Furtunately, *that* bit is identical to all other ESP32 products.

+If you bought the version that includes the programmer, you can skip to TBD.
+If

 Using a 7-pin MX1.25 PicoBlade dongle and a 3-pin 2.54mm/0.1" pin header connector housing, create a cable to connect the TX, RX, and GND pins on the Debug Interface